Sambor Ghetto

 Sambor Ghetto (getto w Samborze, Самбірське гето, גטו סמבור) was a Nazi ghetto established in March 1942 by the SS in Sambir, Western Ukraine.
-In the interwar period, the town (Sambor) was part of the Second Polish Republic.
+In the interwar period, the town (Sambor) had been part of the Second Polish Republic.
 In 1941, the Germans captured the town at the beginning of Operation Barbarossa.
 According to the Polish census of 1931, Jews constituted nearly 29 percent of the town's inhabitants, most of whom were murdered during the Holocaust.
-Sambor (Sambir) is not to be confused with the much smaller Old Sambor (Stary Sambor, now Staryi Sambir) located close by, although their Jewish history is inextricably linked together.
+Sambor (Sambir) is not to be confused with the much smaller Old Sambor (Stary Sambor, now Staryi Sambir) located nearby, although the Jewish history of the two is inextricably linked.

 Background

 When the Second Polish Republic was formed in 1918, both Sambor and Stary Sambor became seats of separate gminas.
-In 1932, the counties were joined as one administrative area.
+In 1932, the counties were combined into a single administrative area.
 The Jewish population grew steadily.
-Brand new schools including Jewish gymnasium and Bais Yaakov for girls were established, as well as new industrial plants, unions, Jewish relief organizations, and several Zionist parties such as World Agudath Israel.
+Brand new schools, including a Jewish gymnasium and a Bais Yaakov for girls were established, as well as new industrial plants, unions, Jewish relief organizations, and several Zionist parties such as World Agudath Israel.
 Jews engaged in trade, crafts, carter, agriculture, and professional activities.
 Jewish cultural institutions included a large library and a sports club.
 On 8–11 September 1939, Sambor was overrun by the 1st Mountain Division of the Wehrmacht during the Polish Battle of Lwów.
 It was transferred to the Soviet Union in accordance with the German-Soviet Frontier Treaty signed on 28 September 1939.

-After the Soviet takeover, the wealthy and middle class Polish Jews were arrested by the NKVD and sentenced for deportation to Siberia along with the Polish intelligentsia.
+After the Soviet takeover, wealthy and middle-class Polish Jews were arrested by the NKVD and sentenced for deportation to Siberia along with the Polish intelligentsia.
 Some pro-Soviet Jews were given government jobs.
 The economy was nationalized; hundreds of citizens were executed out of sight by the secret police as "enemies of the people".
 Sambor became part of the Drohobych Oblast on 4 December 1939.

-On June 22 June 1941, Germany invaded the Soviet Union in Operation Barbarossa.
+On 22 June 1941, Germany invaded the Soviet Union in Operation Barbarossa.
 During the hasty evacuation of the political prison in Sambor, the NKVD shot 600 prisoners; 80 corpses were left unburied for lack of time.
 Sambor was taken over by the Wehrmacht on 29 June.
-The city became one of a dozen administrative units of the District of Galicia, the fifth district of the General Government with the capital in Lemberg.
+The city became one of a dozen administrative units of the District of Galicia, the fifth district of the General Government, with the capital in Lemberg.

-Along with the German troops arrived the Ukrainian task forces (pokhidny hrupy), thoroughly indoctrinated at the German training bases in the General Government.
-The OUN followers (Anwärters included) mobilized Ukrainian militants in some 30 locations at once, including in Sambor; and in accordance with the Nazi theory of Judeo-Bolshevism launched retaliatory pogroms against the Polish Jews.
+Arriving German troops were accompanied by Ukrainian task forces (pokhidny hrupy) indoctrinated at German training bases in the General Government.
+The OUN followers (Anwärters included) mobilized Ukrainian militants in some 30 locations at once, including in Sambor, and in accordance with the Nazi theory of Judeo-Bolshevism, launched retaliatory pogroms against the Polish Jews.
 The deadliest of them, overseen by SS-Brigadeführer Otto Rasch, took place in Lwów beginning 30 June 1941.
-On 1 July 1941 the Ukrainian nationalists killed approximately 50–100 Polish Jews in Sambor, but similar pogroms affected other Polish provincial capitals as far as Tarnopol, Stanisławów and Łuck.
+On 1 July 1941, the Ukrainian nationalists killed approximately 50–100 Polish Jews in Sambor, but similar pogroms affected other Polish provincial capitals as far as Tarnopol, Stanisławów and Łuck.